500 Days of Summer (soundtrack)

-Two soundtrack albums were released for 500 Days of Summer.
+Two soundtrack albums were released for the film (500) Days of Summer.
 The first of the two soundtrack albums titled 500 Days of Summer: Music from the Motion Picture featured various pop songs from the film whose tracklist was released on June 24, 2009, and the soundtrack released through Sire Records launched on July 13, 2009.
 The second album titled 500 Days of Summer: Score from the Motion Picture features original score composed by Mychael Danna and Rob Simonsen.
 It was released on August 3, 2009.